SUMMER VACATION IN OMAN

 Crossing The Desert During Summer

-“A thousand kilometer road trip through the desert awaits us!”
-Abdullah packs the rest of his suitcases into the Ford Edge.
-I’m staying with his family in Oman and am experiencing summer here for the first time.
-In the capital Muscat it is currently over 40 degrees in the shade.
+“A thousand-kilometer road trip through the desert awaits us!”
+Abdullah packs the remaining suitcases into the Ford Edge.
+I’m staying with his family in Oman and experiencing summer here for the first time.
+In the capital Muscat, it is currently over 40 degrees in the shade.
 To explain it more precisely: it is scorching hot in the truest sense of the word.
-And then there is the high humidity, because the city is located directly at the sea.
-Even at night it doesn’t really get cool.
-One is happy about 32 degrees Celsius!
+And then there’s the high humidity, as the city is located right by the sea.
+It doesn’t really get cool at night either.
+We are happy about 32 degrees Celsius!

 © Mirella Sidro

-It is early in the morning.
-The direct journey will take about ten hours.
+It’s early in the morning.
+The direct journey will take around ten hours.
 Our destination: the city of Salalah, located on the Indian Ocean.
-It is Khareef and while it is too hot everywhere on the Arabian Peninsula, its inhabitants travel to the south of Oman.
+It is Khareef and while it is too hot everywhere on the Arabian Peninsula, its inhabitants are traveling to the south of Oman.

 Lush green in the Khareef

 Khareef means “autumn” in Arabic and thus describes the season as we know it in Central Europe.
 Rainy and foggy.
 I can hardly imagine that such weather conditions can prevail here in Oman.
-Although I have seen photos and video, but to me they seem surreal.
+I have seen photos and videos, but they seem surreal to me.

 © Mirella Sidro

-The drive continues on a straight highway across the desert.
+The journey continues on a straight highway across the desert.
 The closer we get to our destination, the more foreign license plates we see.
 They come from everywhere: Saudi Arabia, Kuwait, Dubai.
-Salalah and its surroundings have become the hotspot of Arabia in autumn.
-Then there is high season and the prices for the hotels and accommodations rise immensely.
+Salalah and the surrounding area have become the hotspot of Arabia in the fall.
+Then it’s high season and the prices for hotels and accommodation skyrocket.
 This natural spectacle lasts from mid-June to mid-September.
-After that, the south turns into a barren desert again.
-Meanwhile it is 45 degrees outside.
+After that, the south turns back into a barren desert.
+It’s now 45 degrees outside.
 A short stopover is out of the question.
-It is simply too hot.
-Also gas stations are rare.
-Sometimes there is an avenue of palm trees at the roadside.
-And that’s it.
+It’s just too hot.
+Petrol stations are also rare.
+Sometimes there is an avenue of palm trees by the roadside.
+And that’s about it.
 But the desert inspires.
-The way the wind blows, it also leaves shapes.
-The sun also reflects on the sand grains and makes the sand shimmer.
+As the wind blows, so it leaves shapes.
+The sun also reflects off the grains of sand and makes the sand shimmer.

 © Mirella Sidro

-We are approaching Government Dhofar in the southwest of the country.
+We are approaching the government of Dhofar in the southwest of the country.
 Salalah is the capital.
 “When we drive over this hill, you’ll be in a green paradise,” says Abdullah.
-He’s looking forward to the adventure as much as I am, even though he spends vacations here with his family almost every year.
-As soon as we arrive at the top of the hill, I look out over green nature with rain clouds hanging over it!
-It’s like a science fiction movie!
-Stunned and speechless I stare around me.
-Abdullah grins, “You wouldn’t have expected that now!”
+He is looking forward to the adventure as much as I am, even though he spends vacations here with his family almost every year.
+As soon as we reach the top of the hill, I look out over green nature with rain clouds hanging over it!
+It’s like something out of a science fiction movie!
+Stunned and speechless, I stare around me.
+Abdullah grins: “You wouldn’t have expected that now!”
 This lush green with the overcast sky … I could have been in Scotland!
 The temperature is also absolutely pleasant.
-It’s about 25 degrees outside.
+It’s around 25 degrees outside.

 © Mirella Sidro